Cal Climate Action Partnership

-The Cal Climate Action Partnership (CalCAP) is a collaboration of faculty, administration, staff, and students working to reduce greenhouse gas (GHG) emissions at UC Berkeley.
+The Cal Climate Action Partnership (CalCAP) is a collaboration of faculty, administration, staff, and students working to reduce greenhouse gas (GHG) emissions and achieve carbon neutrality at UC Berkeley.
 CalCAP's work includes:

 - Conducting and third-party verifying an annual ten-source greenhouse gas emissions inventory to track our progress.